riskiilyas/Pygame-Dijkstra-Visualizer/README.md

 ## Installation

-In order to install this, you would first require python (≥ 3.10).
+Requirements:

+- Python (≥ 3.10)
+- pygame (≥ 2.1.2, can be installed via pip: `pip3 install pygame`)

-After python has been installed, run the following commands
+After all requirements are satisfied, you can run the following commands

 ```
 $ git clone https://github.com/riskiilyas/DAA-Dijkstra-Visualizer
 $ cd DAA-Dijkstra-Visualizer
-$ pip3 install -r requirements.txt
 $ python3 main.py
 ```